conekta/conekta-android/README.md

 # Conekta Android
 You can use conekta-android for tokenize credit cards.

-You have two methods for integration conekta-android.
-Use artifacts or import our module.
+You have two methods to integrate conekta-android.
+Use artifacts or include our module.

 ## Install Conekta Android Artifacts (AAR) 2.0
-The artifact contains everything you need to start processing mobile payments.
+The artifact contains everything you need to start.

 ### Instructions
 This example uses mavenLocal to install the .aar (conektasdk) artefact.